Here you will find answers to frequently asked questions about all of our products. Use the links below to navigate sections:

 What is a framework?

-A framework (also known as “framework project”) is the parent entity of one or more projects.
+A framework (also known as a “framework project”) is the parent entity of one or more projects.
 Where a project is associated with a single real-time target (i.e. node) a framework represents a multi-target distributed real-time architecture.
 Multiple projects in a distributed architecture are connected via a network such as SCRAMNet, Etherent, and reflective memory.
 Each project is independent and fully functional giving great flexibility to the test and verification environment.

 What is a project?